-Realistically, How Good Do You Need to Be to Play Varsity High School Tennis?
+How Good Do You Need to Be to Play Varsity High School Tennis?

-How Does HS Tennis Work?
+How Does High School Tennis Work?

 In California and most other parts of the US, high school tennis matches feature 7 matches: 4 singles matches and 3 doubles matches.
 In some east coast areas such as New York, team play may only feature 5 matches (2 singles, 3 doubles).
 The team with the most wins overall wins the meet.
 Most matches are played in a best of three sets format with no-ad scoring and with a 10-point tiebreaker in place of a third set.